cijug/cijug.github.com/_posts/2013-02-28-march-meeting.md

 published: true
 ---

-March's meeting has [Vincent Mutambuki] talking about continous deployment.
+March's meeting has [Vincent Mutambuki] talking about continuous deployment.

 Getting software released is a tricky proposition for some organizations.
 In some organizations, releases become all night events full of tense moments and fear.
 After several failed releases, management might show you the door.